Solanki-Jatin/Renal-Swap-Protocol/README.md

 3. **Enumerate candidate cycles.** A bounded depth first search finds every cycle of length 2 and length 3 in the graph.
 The length cap of 3 isn't arbitrary, it mirrors the real world constraint that every surgery in a cycle has to happen on the same day, in every hospital involved, since no donor can be asked to wait and risk the other side of the swap falling through.

 4. **Solve for the optimal set of disjoint cycles.** This is where the actual optimization happens.
-Each candidate cycle becomes a binary decision variable, and an integer linear program (solved with Google OR-Tools' CBC solver) picks the combination of non overlapping cycles that maximizes total patients matched.
-A greedy baseline algorithm runs alongside it, picking the highest value cycles first, so the project can show, with real numbers, exactly how much better the optimal solution is and at what computational cost.
+Each candidate cycle becomes a binary decision variable, and an integer program, solved with Google OR-Tools' CP-SAT solver, picks the combination of non overlapping cycles that maximizes total patients matched.
+A greedy baseline algorithm will run alongside it, picking the highest value cycles first, so the project can show, with real numbers, exactly how much better the optimal solution is and at what computational cost.

 5. **Visualize the result.** The frontend renders the full compatibility graph and animates the specific cycles that were selected, so a viewer can watch a 3 way swap light up in real time instead of reading a results table.